-Every student in the Master of Fine Arts Fashion Design degree program is required to complete both international seminars.
-It is recommended that students budget approximately \$4,000 in addition to fees for the first seminar, MF 506, and \$6,000 in addition to fees for the second seminar MF 602.
-These figures are approximate and may vary.
+Every student in the Master of Fine Arts Fashion Design degree program is required to participate in one international seminar.
+It is recommended that students budget approximately \$6,000 in addition to fees for the MF 602.
+The budget is approximate and may vary.
 Additional administration fees may also be required.